hmatsu-grc/siem-engineer-labs/splunk/03-log-ingestion/add-data-from-forwarder.md

 9997
 ```

-This port allows Splunk Universal Forwarders to send event data to the Splunk indexer.
+Configured Splunk Enterprise to receive forwarded event data from the local Universal Forwarder on port 9997.

 ---